“If you have a chance to see Liz – DO IT! If she came back tomorrow I’d see her again in a heartbeat.”

 Click here for a list of past clients.

 Click here for testimonials from past clients.
-Further references can be supplied upon request.

 Food, Body Image & Mental Health

 “Perhaps the most intimate relationship each of us will ever have is not with any fellow member of our own human species.
 Instead, it is between our bodies and our food.”

 One of the greatest factors influencing our relationship with food, is the relationship we have with our bodies and ourselves.
 In our current media environment, including social media, the vast majority of females and an increasing number of males, suffer from significant body dissatisfaction.
 Family and friends, often unknowingly, contribute to the problem.
 This lack of body acceptance and discontent impairs mental health, leading to low self-esteem, deep shame, and depression.
 Body dissatisfaction is also the strongest predictor of disordered eating and eating disorder development and maintenance.
 Our current food landscape – characterized by easily accessible, highly palatable, ultra-processed foods – contributes to the problem.
 Helping individuals and society develop healthier relationships with their bodies, themselves, and with food should be a priority for all.
 Practicing mindfulness and self-compassion, as well as learning to silence the inner critic, and better regulate emotions, all make a difference.
 Strong family relationships and shared family meals also matter.
 Discouraging extreme dieting, meal skipping, “fat talk”, and excessive use of social media is critical.
 This enlightening and informative presentation is about using food to nourish your body in a healthy way, as well as learning to love your body, and truly love yourself.